vajidno/EDA-and-Feature-engineering-on-black-Friday-data-set/README.md

 ## Problem Statement

-A retail company, "ABC Private Limited," seeks to understand customer purchase behavior, specifically the purchase amount, for various products across different categories.
-With a dataset containing purchase summaries of high-volume products, along with customer demographics and product details, the company aims to build a predictive model.
-This model will enable personalized offers based on predicted purchase amounts, contributing to a more tailored customer experience.
+Retail company "ABC Private Limited" aims to understand customer purchase behavior, specifically the purchase amount, for various products across different categories.
+The dataset, comprising purchase summaries, customer demographics, and product details, serves as the foundation for building a predictive model.
+This model will enable personalized offers, contributing to a more tailored customer experience.

 ## Dataset Overview

-I acquired a comprehensive Black Friday dataset from Kaggle, providing intricate insights into individuals and their purchasing behavior.
-The dataset, thoughtfully organized into test and train data, has been seamlessly merged to consolidate available information.
+I acquired a comprehensive Black Friday dataset from Kaggle, offering detailed insights into individuals and their purchasing behavior.
+The dataset, meticulously organized into test and train data, has been seamlessly merged to consolidate available information.

 ### Key Features